Justintime50/easypost-tools-ui/README.md

 # EasyPost UI

-This project allows someone to easily interact with the EasyPost API to order one-off packages/labels.
+Easily interact with the EasyPost API to order one-off packages and labels via a simple UI.

 ## Setup

 ### Laravel

-Setup your .env variables.
-Use the .env.example template file for the basic setup.
-These are found in the laravel folder.
-NOTE: The DB host must be the DB Docker container name.

-Install project dependencies.
-Navigate to the directory of the project and run:
+Navigate to the `site` directory of the project and run:
 ```bash
 php composer.phar install